jc7qx/MOJproj/README.md

-# MOVproj
+# MOJproj
-run prediction for MOj project
+ceteate projrams to run prediction for MOj project.